TOC: FAQ Topics

 New Haven costs which are not included in the ISA program budgets are available here.
 These figures can be used to estimate your ISA.
 Students wishing to approximate ISA funding levels before budgets for the upcoming summer are available should find the relevant YSS Abroad program page here, open the budget, subtract the “New Haven Housing – Room & Board” cost from the total (billed & estimated unbilled expenses), and multiply by their aid percentage.

-Point: (YSS budget – New Haven Room & Board) x aid percentage = ISA
+(YSS budget – New Haven Room & Board) x aid percentage = ISA

 For more information, please see Calculate Your ISA.